matthewkeplinger/music-library-frontend/README.md

 ![image](https://user-images.githubusercontent.com/24422068/133284356-44cae82d-fbef-4792-bb13-fbb5f4c381ac.png)

 A user can search for any field to include partial searches.
 Users can also add a song to the record.
-Currently, to reset the search filter, you must reload the page.
+<br/>Currently, to reset the search filter, you must reload the page.
 Reset function is in the works.
 This app uses a MySql database and Axios to communicate through a Django API for song information.
 The front end is React, HTML, CSS, and Javascript.